PhD Candidate in Behavioral Science

 This chapter explores when pursuing good health and well-being requires combatting temptation, and the self-control process that enables success.
 We start by highlighting situations in which people consider the immediate rewards received during goal pursuit and are thereby able to adhere to their health goals without using self-control.
 We then move to situations in which people rely on self-control.
 We analyze the self-control response as a two-step process that requires first the identification and then the resolution of a self-control conflict.
 We discuss strategies that help facilitate conflict identification and the resolution of the self-control conflict.

 Papers Under Review or In PreparationWoolley, Kaitlin and Ayelet Fishbach, "Immediate Rewards Predict Adherence to Long-Term Goals."
-Invited revision.
+Under 2nd round review.
 [View PDF]

 People primarily pursue long-term goals, such as exercising and studying, in order to receive delayed rewards (e.g., improved health and higher grades).
 However, we find that the presence of immediate rewards, rather than delayed rewards, predicts persistence in goal-related activities.
 Immediate rewards (e.g., enjoyment) more strongly predict current persistence at New Year's resolutions than do delayed rewards (Study 1).
 Further, immediate rewards are stronger predictors of persistence in a single session of studying and exercising than are delayed rewards, even though people report primarily pursuing these activities for their delayed rewards (Studies 2-3).
 Lastly, we demonstrate that immediate rewards more strongly predict persistence in healthy habits (exercise and healthy eating) than do delayed rewards, both over short and long time frames (Study 4).
 Thus whereas delayed rewards may motivate goal setting and the intentions to pursue long-term goals, immediate rewards are more strongly associated with actual goal pursuit.

 Although intrinsic (vs. extrinsic) motivation and immediate (vs. delayed) rewards comprise separate areas of research and have typically been studied independently, we argue there is overlap between these phenomena.
-Specifically, we explore the hypothesis that immediate rewards render the experience of an activity more intrinsic.
+Specifically, we explore the hypothesis that immediate (vs. delayed) rewards increase intrinsic motivation.
 In support of the hypothesis, we find that describing rewards from exercising and visiting a museum as arriving sooner in time led participants to perceive these activities as more intrinsically motivating (Studies 1a-1b).
-Further, rewarding task engagement more immediately increased intrinsic motivation (Study 2) and continued engagement after the reward was removed (Study 3).
-Immediate rewards have a unique effect on intrinsic motivation; they make pursuing—rather than achieving—an activity, more rewarding (Study 4).
+Further, more immediately rewarding a task increased intrinsic motivation (Study 2) and continued task engagement after the reward was removed (Study 3).
+Immediate rewards have a unique effect on intrinsic motivation; they increase intrinsic but not extrinsic motivation (Study 4).
 In addition, whereas timing influences intrinsic motivation, the magnitude of the reward does not (Study 5).

 Can consuming food from a shared plate (e.g., family style), as opposed to eating individual servings, improve cooperation?
 Whereas sharing a food source may potentially lead to competition due to resource scarcity, we predict and find that having to coordinate food consumption improves cooperation.
 Opponents eating food off shared (vs. separate) plates were more cooperative in social dilemmas, including a negotiation task and a Prisoner’s Dilemma game (Studies 1-2).
 Consumption from shared plates only increased cooperation with food partners, with no carryover effect when working with a new partner (Study 3), and increased people’s expectations for successful future coordination with their partner (Study 4).
 Overall, coordinating food consumption is a subtle way to boost cooperation between individuals.

 Woolley, Kaitlin, Jane L. Risen, and Ann L. McGill, "Sharing Deal Purchases to Signal Competence."
-Under revision.
+In revision.

 Typically, displaying wealth has been considered a way to signal status, suggesting that consumers would want to talk about high-price purchases rather than those for which they saved money.
 But, while previous research has focused on gaining status through the ownership of expensive goods, we explore how the process of acquiring goods at less than full price can also reflect positively on consumers.
 Specifically, we predict saving money can signal competence, leading consumers to highlight deals over full price purchases.
 Across six studies we examine when consumers are more likely to generate word-of-mouth (WOM) for purchases made on deal than at full price.
 This increase in WOM emerges for real and hypothetical purchases for both on-going and expired deals at a range of prices ($1-$3,000), and is mediated by the extent to which consumers expect others will view them as competent.
 The desire to signal competence leads to increased WOM for deal purchases, even when consumers do not expect others will perceive them as warm.
 In addition, the increase in WOM for deals is moderated by consumer knowledge and agency.
 We discuss theoretical implications for when consumers may want to highlight versus hide purchases and practical implications for increasing WOM.